I can hardly believe it myself, but as of this year, I’ve been living in Bend, Oregon, for over four years!

 I know this is possible because I grew up in a predominantly white community, as did my husband.
-And as adults, we lived in and embraced two of the most diverse cities in the world.
+And as teenagers, we longed for and lived in New York and San Francisco—two of the most diverse cities in the world.

 I feel that people who wish Bend was more diverse fail to recognize what it is and always has been: a resort/destination town.

 The activities that drew us here (skiing, snowboarding, mountain biking, and paddling) are considered affluent.
 Local career opportunities are scarce and funding for social programs is low.

 There aren’t any big cities nearby (unless you drive more than three hours to Portland, which isn’t even that big compared to Seattle or San Francisco) and the cost of living is higher than most people think.

 Bearing in mind all these factors, the Bend life speaks to very specific subsets of people: those who have money, those who make money by working remotely, and those who prioritize outdoor recreation over materialism.